-Note: Cross listed as RTV 130 Transfer acceptability: CSU
+Note: Cross listed as RTV 130

 Techniques and theories of audio production in the preparation of radio programs.
 Use of audio mixing and recording equipment, editing and dubbing, microphone techniques and program construction.
 Several programs produced by the student will be broadcast on radio station KKSM.